TheOdinProject/curriculum/nodeJS/authentication/sessions.md

 A session is just information about a user's interaction with the site in a given time period and can be used to store a whole variety of data.
 For persisting logins, we can store (serialize) some information about that user, such as their user ID, in a database table.
 That data will have its own ID and may also have an expiry time.
 We can then store that session's ID in a cookie (it doesn't need anything else stored in it) and send it back to the user in the server response.

 The client now has that cookie with the session ID and can then attach it to any future requests.
 The server can then check the database for a valid session with the same ID it found in the cookie.
 If there is a matching session, great - it can extract the serialized user information (deserialize) and continue with the request now it knows who made it.
-If there is no matching or valid session, like with logging in, we don't know who the user is so we can end the request there.
+If there is no matching or valid session, like with logging in, we don't know who the user is, so we can end the request there.

 This is exactly like having a name badge or access pass at work or some event.
 The cookie is like an access pass which you (the client) give to a machine or security (the server) and it checks who you are and if you're allowed in or not.
 You can go home and come back the next day, reusing that pass as many times as you need so long as you still have it and your details are still in the system.

 ### Implementing sessions

 Let's use [express-session](https://expressjs.com/en/resources/middleware/session.html) to implement a basic session authentication system - code along!
 For the purpose of streamlining our example, we'll put all of the JavaScript in `app.js` and start with hardcoding a few things.
 When it comes to your own projects, separate different parts like routes, controllers etc. to their own files and folders as you'll have done before.
-The same can be done for any config for auth features.
+The same can be done for any configuration for authentication features.

 #### Setup